Aryan-Jain-1710/Pizza-Retail-Management-System/README.md

 ## Introduction

-Nowadays, pizza delivery systems of various global food chains is becoming increasingly incompetent and redundant.
-Thus, we decided to create a pizza delivery system which will be retail-based and will allow the company to place orders, modify menu and keep a tab on inventory.
+This is a pizza retail system which is retail-based and allows a company to place orders, modify menu and keep a tab on their inventory.
 This project was built in collboartion with Siddhartha Jaiswal and Manav Jain.